Yvonne Aitken: Background and personal life

 Aitken was born on 17 October 1911 in Horsham, Victoria to David Aitken and Arabella Miller.
 She was the eldest of two children.
 Aitken was educated at the Convents of Mercy in the town in which her father worked as a bank manager.
 Her mother worked as a school teacher.
 While the Convents of Mercy did not provide education in the sciences, she attended the renowned Sacred Heart College in Ballarat, on scholarship, for the last two years of secondary education.
 Aitken later received a scholarship called a Government Free Place that would enable her to attend the University of Melbourne to study agricultural sciences, despite financial pressures of the Great Depression at the time.
 Without prior background in the sciences or farming, agricultural science was a subject suggested by younger nuns who were beginning to learn about geology and botany at the School of Mines in Ballarat.

-Despite the immense amount of time Aitken spent dedicated to her research, she enjoyed weaving and painting watercolors of the places that she visited for work over the years.
+Despite the immense amount of time Aitken spent dedicated to her research, she enjoyed weaving and painting watercolours of the places that she visited for work over the years.
 She never married or had children.